Introduction

 3. Is iron deficiency the same as anemia?

 Not exactly.
-Iron deficiency is a lack of iron, while iron deficiency anemia means your red blood cells are affected.
+Iron deficiency symptoms in women start when iron levels drop, while anemia occurs when red blood cells are affected.

 4. What are the most iron-rich foods for women in the U.S.?

-Lean beef, turkey, chicken liver, lentils, spinach, fortified cereals, and pumpkin seeds are excellent iron sources commonly available in U.S. grocery stores.
+Lean beef, turkey, chicken liver, lentils, spinach, fortified cereals, and pumpkin seeds are excellent sources of iron, commonly available in U.S. grocery stores.

 Conclusion: Understanding Iron Deficiency Symptoms in Women

-If you’re always tired, easily winded, or just not feeling like yourself, don’t brush it off.
-Iron deficiency symptoms in women are more common than many realize — and they’re often overlooked until they become severe.
+If you’re always tired, easily winded, or just not feeling like yourself, don’t ignore it.
+Iron deficiency symptoms in women are more common than many realize — and they’re often overlooked until they become serious.

 Call to Action